 Earlier this week, she received local recognition in being awarded the City of Calgary Accessible Transportation Award.

-Meet Clark.
-He’s a grade 10 student in Calgary, and 4Seasons Transportation has been taking him to and from school for the past two years.
-Just like every other student, Clark has been at home...
+Meet Jake.
+He’s a high school student in Calgary, and 4Seasons has been transporting him to and from school for the past three years.
+Jake loves pie, long outdoor walks with his mom and when the...